Run MATLAB script

 Run the script.

-run changes to the folder that contains the script,
+folder to the folder that contains the file, or use

 scriptname corresponds to both a

-file and a P-file residing in the same folder, then
+.m file and a P-file residing in the same folder,

-executes the P-file.
-This occurs even if you specify
+run executes the P-file.
+This occurs even if you

 scriptname with a

-edit the script using an external editor.
-Call
+If you edit a script using an external editor, call